-Because safety was a primary concern in ancient Rome, domi did not face the streets.
-Similarly, there were rarely outside-facing windows for this reason, but most domi did have two front rooms open to the street.
+Because safety was a primary concern in ancient Rome, domus did not face the streets.
+Similarly, there were rarely outside-facing windows for this reason, but most domus did have two front rooms open to the street.
 Some families ran their own stores from these rooms, while others leased them out to others.

 The domus included multiple rooms, indoor courtyards, gardens, and beautifully painted walls.